slucasss/2DEngine/README.md

 1. Clone the repository:
    git clone https://github.com/slucasss/2DEngine.git

-2. Get the .sln for visual studio
+3. Get the .sln for visual studio
 ```bash
   .\SolutionGenerator.exe -make ./
 ```

-3.Open it in visual studio
+3. Open it in visual studio

+4. Compile

+5. Copy/paste the dlls in Debug file

-4. Run
+6. Run